 Next there are USB devices that should be connected into the Odroid computer:

-- Plug the WIFI USB module into one of the main ODROID USB ports
+- Plug the WIFI/BLUETOOTH USB module into one of the main ODROID USB ports

 - Plug the USB GPS RECEIVER into one of the main ODROID USB ports

-- Plus the USB Extension Cable to the hub into one of the main ODROID USB ports
+- Plug the other end of the USB Extension Cable that is plugged into the USB hub into one of the main ODROID USB ports.

 Connect the power to the Odroid: